 3. A combination of new and old toys and books.
 At the beginning, she liked the new things she’d never seen, but after a couple of hours, she really liked having her familiar and favorite items.

-5. Children’s Music.
+5. Children’s music.
 I pulled out two CDs I’d gotten at a baby shower and never opened and sang along with her.

 6. Cows.
 I have never felt so much love for Texas and the never-ending stream of cows along the highway.
-We spent a full thirty minutes looking for cows and then waving at them when they appeared.
+We spent a full 30 minutes looking for cows and then waving at them when they appeared.
 I was instructed to “look for tows on right, I yook for tows on yeft.”
 Okay, then, bossy girl.
 I’ll just look to my right here.

-I know that lots of people do really serious roadtrips with their very young children, though, and everyone seems to survive.
+I know that lots of people do really serious road trips with their very young children, though, and everyone seems to survive.
 What are YOUR secrets for keeping your small child (relatively) happy for hours and hours in the car?